 How are Stampede Learning Guides Different from Other Test Prep Books?

 Our books aren’t like the run-of-the-mill APUSH test prep guides on the market.
-We don’t include multiple-choice practice test and answer keys.
+We don’t include canned multiple-choice practice tests and answer keys.
 Instead, we focus on high-quality content and exercises to help students develop their critical thinking and historical writing skills.

 Are Stampede Learning Guides Best Used in the Classroom or in Self-Directed Study?